jrkwon/agribot_ros/README.md

 The code was from `scout_ros` of Agilex and `husky` packages of Clearpath Robotics.

+* 11/30/2023: Add joystick Enable and Enable Turbo
+* 11/29/2023: Add a new joystick user interface
 * 11/20/2023: Merge the `noetic-devel` branch to `master`
 * 11/16/2023: Start Noetic version
 * 10/29/2023: Add RTabMap example.
 Tested in the Gazebo simulator.